Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 - Every class is a celebration

-Group exercise is a serious motivator in itself.
-Why?
+Group exercise is a serious motivator in itself

-- Because, those around us know when we show up, and when we don’t — accountability
+- those around us know when we show up, and when we don’t — accountability

-- Others in the group see your personal progress, and you see theirs — glorious!
+- others in the group see your progress, and you see theirs — glorious

-- Better success is reported from group exercise — success is what we want, right?
+- higher success is reported from group exercise — success is what we want, right?

 These are pretty brawny motivating factors.
 Pun intended.

-Depression is very self-isolating.
+DEPRESSION IS SELF-ISOLATING.
 This isolation digs us into a deeper hole one day after the next.
-Make the commitment and climb out of the hold by trying these suggestions.
+Commit and climb out of the hole by trying these suggestions.
 Expect some days to be better than others.
-Group workouts are a way to reach out to others, and they to you in a very natural way.
+Group workouts are a rich way to reach out to others, and they to you in a natural way.
 If you are the quiet type – fine.
 No discussion required.
-Just move.
+Just move your bod and enjoy the action.

 Given the positive effects of exercising in a group, it seems simple enough to suggest signing up for a fitness class to anyone who can benefit from a shift in mood.
 But the ability to engage with a group can be a hurdle for individuals suffering from depression.
 The same goes for starting an exercise routine.
 Lack of motivation is common among people with a mood disorder.
 Given these challenges, setting modest exercise goals with as little as one extra person working out alongside is the perfect starting point.
 As confidence in the ability to exercise and interact with others grows, workout frequency and the number of fellow exercisers can gradually increase, which should result in less sadness, anxiety and overall depression.